Milutin Sredojević: Uganda

 He became manager of Uganda in May 2013 after defeating other 37 people who had applied for the post.

 The appointment follows the sacking of Scotsman Robert ‘Bobby’ Williamson in April 2013, he signed a two-year contract well as Sam Timbe and Kefa Kisala were also announced as assistant coaches, while Fred Kajoba retained his position as goalkeepers’ coach.
 Sredojević's first assignment as Cranes coach was between Libya versus Uganda at Tripoli International Stadium and at the end of the match Libya defeated Uganda by 3 goals to 0 which were scored in the first half, in that game 6 of Cranes 22 players in Libya were debutantes and these were Herman Wasswa, Richard Kasagga, Israel Emuge, William Luwagga Kizito, Alex Kakuba and Ali Kimera.

 CHAN 2014

-In January 2014, coach Sedrojevic, invited him to be included in the Uganda |23 player team for the 2014 African Nations Championship.
+In January 2014, coach Sedrojevic, invited him to be included in the 23 player team for the 2014 African Nations Championship.
 The team placed third in the group stage of the competition after beating Burkina Faso, drawing with Zimbabwe and losing to Morocco.

 Uganda finished third in Group E with seven points in AFRICON 2015 qualifiers where by Togo leading Ghana second and Guinea at the bottom.